Embird Embroidery Software

 Overlays between the adjanced areas

-Respective segments are separate objects and it is useful to connect some objects (not shown in this example) with connection tool to reduce thread trimming.
+The respective segments are separate objects, and it is useful to connect some objects (not shown in this example) with the connection tool to reduce thread trimming.
 As the yellow color is sewn first in this case, connections between the yellow objects can be hidden beneath the red objects.

-Note: objects in Studio can be sliced also with guide lines .
-However, this approach produces only straight-line cut.
+Note: Objects in Studio can also be sliced with guide lines.
+However, this approach produces only a straight-line cut.

 Back to Embird Tutorial Contents